ginnox1/CanalNetworkDocs_online/Introduction/Introduction.md

 Refer to relevant guide lines on how to proceed with each of the above stages, or final production of construction drawings.

-# How to use Online Documentation
 [Back to ToC](#table-of-contents)

-The online documents available for reference are organized in to chapters that users can get the most out of.
-The recommended way, especially for those who are learning the software, is to cover the materials sequentially - as outlined below.
-This is also the structure adopted in the home page of this guide  (here)

-1. Design Criteria

-2. Layout Plans and Network Resolution

-3. Farm Blocks and Network Sizing

-4. Profile Data Extraction (iCAD Product)

-5. Longitudinal Design of Routes

-6. Design Production

-Additional technical informaiton is available as below:

-1. Surface Modelling in iCAD and CanalNETWORK products

 END.